-CSR is becoming a more embraced practice across all industries, as companies are shifting their focus from being just profit-oriented to becoming socially- and environmentally-conscious ones.
+CSR is being embraced across all industries, as companies are shifting their focus from being just profit-oriented to becoming socially- and environmentally-conscious ones.

 According to a survey of 420 American consumers, 75% were likely to start shopping at a company that supports an issue they agree with, and 71% wanted businesses to take a stance on social movements.

 The survey participants also valued elements like environmentally-friendly business practices, social responsibility, and support of the local community above product price.
-Thus, the ‘conscious customer’ is increasingly well-informed (due in part to social media as organizing platforms and the availability of information through the internet) and assertive about their desire for evidence of corporate impact.
+Thus, the ‘conscious customer’ is increasingly well-informed and assertive about corporate impact.

 The term ‘greenwashing’ refers to companies intentionally misleading consumers into thinking that a product or service is sustainable when it is not; the use of this term helps to describe and raise consumer awareness of fraudulent environmental claims.

-The implementation of CSR reports and activities can also create value from within the company, by motivating employees and cultivating a sense of purpose.
+The implementation of CSR activities and public disclosure of CSR reports can also create value from within the company, by motivating employees and cultivating a sense of purpose.

 CSR programs have the potential to encourage cooperative behavior and closer relationships among employees, as well as increase employee engagement and identification with the corporation.